jamesrharwood/thesis/data/iv_changes.md

 barrier_ids: [what-are-rgs, what-rgs-exist]
 intervention_fn_ids: [education]
 relation_ids: [endorse-enforce, reporting-champions]
-stakeholder_ids: [institutions, publishers, developers, equator, ethics, funders]
+stakeholder_ids: [institutions, publishers, developers, equator, ethics, funders, societies, registries, conferences, preprints]
 stage: ongoing
 ---

-All stakeholder_ids can promote RGs on and offline.
-Online may include websites, email campaigns, social media, and blogs.
-Offline may include appearing at conferences.
+Promote RGs on and offline.

+* Online may include websites, email campaigns, social media, and blogs.
+* Offline may include appearing at conferences, seminars, and workshops.

 Institutions could promote RGs in their curricula, learning materials, or through [reporting champions](#sec-reporting-champions).
 Guideline developers or EQUATOR could push for RGs to be included in text books.

+Promotion can begin before a guideline has been published so that researchers know about guidelines being developed.

 NB.
 Promotion is different to endorsement; a journal could run an email campaign to promote RGs without having an endorsement policy.

 ---

 id: reporting-champions
-title: Reporting Champions
+title: Install reporting champions
 barrier_ids: [what-rgs-exist, believed-benefits, understanding]
 intervention_fn_ids: [education, persuasion]
-stakeholder_ids: [equator, developers, institutions, funders, ethics, publishers]
+stakeholder_ids: [equator, developers, institutions, funders, ethics, publishers, conferences, preprints, registries]
 stage: ongoing
 ---

-Funders, ethics committees, institutions and publishers could have members to promote and facilitate the usage of reporting guidelines.
-This could follow a local network model, such as the one used by UKRN (#REF), with EQUATOR as the central organiser.
+All stakeholders could have members to promote and facilitate the usage of reporting guidelines.

+* This could follow a local network model with EQUATOR as the central organiser.
+* Could make use of existing networks, like regional reproducibility networks.

 ---
 id: rg-introductions
-title: RG introduction content
+title: Describe RGs fully
 barrier_ids: [scope, when-to-use, feel-not-my-job, need-enough-time, feel-patronized]
 intervention_fn_ids: [education, enablement, persuasion]
 stakeholder_ids: [developers, equator]